byzheng/apsimng-notes/_dev/model/model_prompt.md

 - If <ModelName>.qmd already exists:
     - Update it with new content from <ModelName>.cs following the template.
     - Preserve as much existing text as possible.
+    - Use the new layout in the template.
 - For interfaces or classes with no actual functions, skip the "Processes and Algorithms" section.

 Instructions for Documentation: